vrootwoot/stackmob-customcode-java-examples/README.md

 You can fork this repository and <a href="https://dashboard.stackmob.com/module/customcode/upload_github">link this repository with StackMob</a> directly with your app, allowing you to use the methods immediately.

 Start trying Custom Code with this ready-to-go repository!

+- requires the <a href="http://marketplace.stackmob.com/module/customcode">StackMob Custom Code Module</a> to be installed for your app